BenOvermyer/benovermyer.com/content/kb/books.md

 24. _Oathbreakers_ by Mercedes Lackey
 25. _Oathblood_ by Mercedes Lackey
 26. _Be Useful: Seven Tools for Life_ by Arnold Schwarzenegger
+27. _Arrows of the Queen_ by Mercedes Lackey

 ## 2022